All Episodes

 Donald Trump's aggressive new plan.

-Plan to create a deportation task force, so it'll create a deep that that you know how many task forces Barack Obama has created in the last eight years that nobody ever heard from again?
+You know how many task forces Barack Obama has created in the last eight years that nobody ever heard from again?

 Perhaps inadvertently could end up targeting more undocumented immigrants from Europe and Canada than the Mexicans he's been trashing so hard during his campaign.

-I think you know we have laws, we have immigration laws.
+I think, you know, we have laws.

 You respect the laws of your host country.